martinrosik/martinrosik/README.md

 ###

-<h4 align="left">With passion for coding and connecting with new people like me! 🚀💻 Always curious, constantly learning, and turning ideas into powerful code ✨.</h4>
+<h4 align="center">With passion for coding and connecting with new people like me! 🚀💻 Always curious, constantly learning, and turning ideas into powerful code ✨.</h4>

 ###